Martturi/CV_master/README.md

 ### Config variables for heroku deployment

-  Needed for authentication, gotten from the OAUTH provider.
+  Needed for authentication, gotten from the [Google Dev Console](console.developers.google.com).
 The server looks for `AUTH_ID`, and does not use authentication if it doesn’t exist.
 ```
 AUTH_ID:
 AUTH_SECRET: